xmatters/xm-labs-prometheus/README.md

 1. Login to the xMatters UI and navigate to the Workflows page.
 2. Click the Import Workflow and select the [Prometheus.zip](Prometheus.zip) file.
 3. Update the Alert Manager Endpoint to the address of your alertmanager, `example.com:9093/api/v2/`
+4. Fill out the `xMatters Create Event - New Alert` step with the users that should be notified.

 ## Prometheus set up